 How California's AB-5 Affects the Entertainment Industry

 A new bill passed in California this year will affect how production companies do business.
 In September, AB5 (Assembly Bill 5) was past, which drastically restricts hiring employees on 1099.
-With some exemptions for doctors and lawyers, but gig economy such as: freelance writers, rideshare (Uber & Lyft) as well as production companies seem to have been the primary target, as all drivers are 1099 and a large portion of film and tv and music personnel are 1099.
-This California bill came about to, supposedly, benefit the 1099 employees by requiring them to be offered benefits such as workman’s comp and medical.
-The issue comes down to the cost of these benefits, especially to smaller production companies, including: Commercials, Music Videos, Short Films, and even Student Films.
-Despite the costs, starting January 1, 2020 this bill takes effect.
+With some exemptions for doctors and lawyers, but gig economy such as freelance writers, rideshare (Uber & Lyft) as well as production companies seem to have been the primary target, as all drivers are 1099 and a large portion of film and tv and music personnel are 1099.
+This California bill came about to benefit the 1099 employees by requiring them to be offered benefits such as workman’s comp and medical.
+The issue comes down to the cost of these benefits, especially to smaller production companies, including Commercials, Music Videos, Short Films, and even Student Films.
+Despite the costs, starting January 1, 2020, this bill takes effect.
 We want to help you figure out how to make this sustainable for your company and productions.

 How this Effects the Film Industry

 Technically, this assembly bill will have a negative impact on every production, but the major studios should be able to move forward unscathed.
 However, this will greatly affect: smaller commercial companies, short filmmakers, music videos, independent films and student films, who use an LLC, S-Corp, or any other Business Entity to protect their project.
 Many of these smaller companies have solely hired crew under 1099’s, as well as many students set up LLCs for financial reasons for themselves and their investors.
 We at Topsheet, are the only ones who automate payroll processing down to a few taps and support all sizes of productions making this process easier.